 This move is small and easy to under-rate.
 It is the exact move that turns a transaction into a membership.

 Electric Callboy's choice for that window: ship the album with an object that activates more value.
 The fan opens the package and the gift isn't done.
 There's a card.
 Tap it on a phone, fan-only content shows up.
 The transaction has become a membership before the music has even been played.
-Brilliant move on their part.

 The takeaway for community builders: design the first 24 hours after payment as if the member is going to ask for a refund.
 Build in three quick wins, three pieces of evidence, three signals that say "you made the right call."
 The trust window after a leap is short and load-bearing.